kubedzero/influx-scripts/README.md

 - Anyway, `apcaccess` has parameters to output specific values, and without the units.
 That way I can run `apcaccess -u -p LINEV` and get the line voltage back as `122.2` which is super easy to parse in a script and send to Influx.
 If it fails for whatever reason (say `apcupsd` is not running) it will output `Error contacting apcupsd @ localhost:3551: Connection refused` and an exit code of 1.
 Since `set -e` is being used, that will halt the script before it can continue to submit bad data.
 - At some point I might investigate tracking the NUMXFERS or CUMONBATT or TONBATT values, as that could tell me how often the UPS is saving us from power outages

+## APC Smart-UPS 750 Read Data

+- http://www.apcupsd.org/manual/manual.html#modbus-driver When trying to adapt `apcupsd` to the new SMT750 though, it had only the most basic information outputting in USB mode.
+I had to update the configuration to `UPSTYPE modbus` and then I was able to get far more detailed output, pretty much the same as with teh DLA1500.
+The only problem I found is that the data would stop updating after a few minutes, as if the modbus code didn't work fully.
+I would see the STARTTIME value in the output stop updating, and just spit out the same values over and over. `apcupsd` was still working since killing it would give "connection refused" messages, but it seems as if the modbus code is more half-baked.
+Sad.
+- NUT (Network UPS Tools) splits its architecture into a Driver layer and a Server layer.
+Sadly for the Driver layer, it just ends up using `apcupsd` so even if I switched over to NUT for outputting data, it wouldn't help here.
+- My other option, now that I have the NMC, is to remove the UPS cable entirely and do monitoring over the network.
+This was always the objective, to keep cabling more simple.
+- https://www.apc.com/us/en/faqs/FA156048/ notes that "the APC PowerNet MIB file is required.
+The APC PowerNet reference guide for all supported products can be downloaded from the main APC website, by searching for "Powernet", or looking for SKU "SFPMIB""
+  - I did this, and found 4.4.1 is the latest https://www.apc.com/us/en/product/SFPMIB441/powernet-mib-v4-4-1/.
+  - On that 4.4.1 page there is a link to download https://download.schneider-electric.com/files?p_enDocType=Firmware&p_File_Name=powernet441.mib&p_Doc_Ref=APC_POWERNETMIB_441_EN
+  - I used this with Ireasoning MIB Browser on macOS https://www.ireasoning.com/mibbrowser.shtml  to find the values I wanted.
+I enabled SNMP v1 on the NMC while doing this testing, and disabled it in favor of SNMPv3 afterwards
+- On macOS, `snmpget -v 1 -c public -O qUv apc.brad .1.3.6.1.4.1.318.1.1.1.3.3.1.0` outputs `1209`.
+Explaining the inputs: -v 1 sets to SNMP version 1, -c public sets the Community to Public, -O qUv sets output options of "quick print for easier parsing," "don't print units," and "print values only (not OID = value)."
+That allows us to get just the raw value as output, nice.
+      - Now let's try with SNMPV3, which doesn't use community and instead needs a SecurityName input
+          - `snmpget -v 3 -u centos -O qUv apc.brad .1.3.6.1.4.1.318.1.1.1.3.3.1.0` does the trick!
+That also outputs 1209, perfect
+      - Another fun trick is that multiple OIDs can be passed in with a single call.
+So `snmpget -v 3 -u centos -O qUv apc.brad .1.3.6.1.4.1.318.1.1.1.3.3.1.0 .1.3.6.1.4.1.318.1.1.1.2.3.2.0` outputs two lines, one with each OID output.
+With that, a single call could be made, and then parsed into separate variables.
+Theoretically that could keep execution effort down, but would make the script more complicated
+      - I can use https://stackoverflow.com/questions/12722095/how-do-i-use-floating-point-arithmetic-in-bash to divide by 10 and round to a certain number of decimal places to adjust the high-precision Integer values into Float/Decimal Strings to pass into InfluxDB

 ## IPMI ESXi sensor readings